Seven Ways to get out of a Funk

 - Ask and make space for what you are asking for.

-I’d not put grief in the category of depression, but even in grief it helps to have a spiritual perspective.
+I’d not put grief in the category of depression, but it helps to have a spiritual perspective especially when we are grieving.
+Grief has many faces and I’d recommend to read The wild edge of sorrow

 2) Expression of your personality and creativity

-{sharing your philosophy, expression through your art, voice, dance, movement}
+{sharing your perspective, expression through your art, voice, dance, and movement}

 Expression is a remedy to depression – Clarissa Pinkola Estes